Chinese white-browed rosefinch: Description

-The chinese white-browed rosefinch has an average size between 9 and 25 cm in length.
+The Chinese white-browed rosefinch has an average size between 9 and 25 cm in length.
 The male has a face and underside bright pink.
 The female is brown streaked all over with paler underparts.
 The beak is short and conical.

 Habitat and behavior

-The chinese white-browed rosefinch lives in central China and eastern Tibet.
-This species inhabits temperate forests, temperate shrublands, semi-open scrub, forests and forest edges at about 3000-4800 meters.
+The Chinese white-browed rosefinch lives in central China and eastern Tibet.
+This species inhabits temperate forests, temperate shrublands, semi-open scrub, forests and forest edges at about 3000–4800 meters.

 It usually hibernates in hilly, scrubby habitats, sometimes at lower elevations.
-The chinese white-browed rosefinch is adapted to a granivorous diet, feeding on the ground in small groups.
+The Chinese white-browed rosefinch is adapted to a granivorous diet, feeding on the ground in small groups.

 It often emits a rapid series of nasal bleats.

 Reproduction

 The nest is usually situated in a bush.
 It is a cup of twigs, grasses, mosses and shreds of birch bark lined internally with very fine grasses and hairs.
-It generally contains between 4 to 6 eggs.
+It generally contains between 4 and 6 eggs.